rorykoehein/warx/README.md

 [![CircleCI](https://circleci.com/gh/nextminds/nodewarx.svg?style=svg&circle-token=c45171ab3d2003483aa8bf817be834375ecdae5e)](https://circleci.com/gh/nextminds/nodewarx)

+## Server and client
+This project is split up in a Node Express server and a React.js client.
+The server lives in the root dir, with the source in the `server` dir.
+The client lives in the client subdirectory.
+Shared code can be placed in the client directory where the server can access it. *Note: at the moment this does not work correctly because of different babel configurations.*

 ## Architecture

-Each of these should be replacable with out touching other layers (much).
+Each of these should be replacable with out touching other layers much.
 Ideally layer should only touch the one below:

 1. client (see client architecture in client/README.md)
 2. www (http server)